LI-DOG Dog-Friendly Parks and Preserves

 127 Middle Neck Rd., Sands Point, NY 11050 – (Google Map)

 Sands Point Park and Preserve covers 216 beautiful acres of the former Guggenheim estate.
 There are multiple dog-friendly trails here including six marked trails that feature woods, open fields, a freshwater pond, and great views of the Long Island Sound.
 Please keep dogs on leash at all times and remember they are not allowed in the water.
-Admission to the Preserve is $10 per car or walk-in.
+Admission to the Preserve is $15 per car.
 Annual passes are available.

 More info: Visit Friends of Sands Point Preserve